However, it's the incredible games that made the PS4 the winner of its console generation.

 The Witcher 3: Wild Hunt

 Not just one of the best games on the PlayStation 4, The Witcher 3 can lay claim as being one of the best of all time.
 It is an extraordinary feat in game design, where it seems that every action undertaken in the massive third-person RPG has an effect on the game world.
 Save a merchant from some bandits in a random encounter, for example, you might meet him again many hours later in a city, where he gives you a massive discount on items he has for sale.
 The world itself also seems alive and vibrant while the game is also capable of testing your skills so you don’t just blitz through it.
 Superb.

-To win the best game category at the O2 Pocket-lint Gadget Awards 2014 is high praise indeed, and Alien: Isolation maybe took many by surprise with its adherence to the tone of the first Alien movie, both graphically and thematically.
+A winner at a previous Pocket-lint Gadget Awards, Alien: Isolation maybe took many by surprise with its adherence to the tone of the first Alien movie, both graphically and thematically.
 Rather that arm you with hefty weaponry and send floods of xenomorphs in your direction, the name of the game is survival as you are hunted through a destroyed space station by just the one Alien.
 Cue some pant-wettingly scary moments.

 More about this story